A marketing strategy that makes sense and fits your budget is vital to your success.

 The Target: The Top 100

 Amazon promotes the Top 100 in each genre.
 That is where you want to be!
 Everyone looks at the Top 100.
-I have had the first book of each of my series hit #1 in Christian Fantasy/Fiction and that genre is a tough one.
-However, it is no easy task to keep them on the bestseller list.
-I can go from #1 (a 7,500 ranking) to a #120 (a135,000 position) in a matter of a few weeks.
+I have had the first book of each of my series hit #1 in Christian Fantasy/Fiction, and that genre is a tough one.
+However, it is no simple task to keep them on the bestseller list.
+I can go from #1 (a 7,500 ranking) to #120 (a 135,000 position) in a matter of a few weeks.
 It is not a sprint, but a marathon.

 The Bottom Line